-After Sylvan was abandoned as the county seat, the Nebraska Town Company left their lumber on the ground and departed.
+After Sylvan was abandoned as the county seat, the Nebraska Town Company left its lumber on the ground and departed.
 The lumber was at once confiscated.
 No direct charge was made as to who took it, but as a certain self-styled county seat was badly in need of lumber, that useful building material may have found its way there.
-For 50 years the name of Sylvan was but a memory until 1909 when the Union Pacific Railroad was extended from Topeka to Marysville, and on the site selected for Sylvan was built the town of Winifred.
+For 50 years, the name of Sylvan was but a memory until 1909, when the Union Pacific Railroad was extended from Topeka to Marysville, and the town of Winifred was built on the site selected for Sylvan.

-The Winifred State Bank was charted in 1909.
+The Winifred State Bank was chartered in 1909.
 However, the town grew slowly and did not receive a post office until February 1910.
-The schoolhouse was built and opened in 1911 at a cost of $2500.
-The two-room school initially had two teachers providing instruction from the first grade to the second year of high school.
+The schoolhouse was built and opened in 1911 for $2500.
+The two-room school initially had two teachers, providing instruction from first grade through the second year of high school.
 The Winifred Baptist Church was dedicated in September 1911.
-The first store was operated by S.C.M.
-Smith.
+S.C.M.
+Smith operated the first store.

 In 1916, the Winifred Grain Company shipped 100,000 bushels of corn and 150,000 bushels of wheat from the rich farming area to Kansas City and to various points in Iowa.
 The Farmers Union Elevator also did the same amount of business.
 A general merchandise store owned by A. F. Yaussi opened in April 1916.